-MDRI holds regular forums and events to bring together disaster resilience professionals and disseminate current research and best practices in the field.
-Invitation to:
+MUDRI holds regular forums and events to bring together disaster resilience professionals and disseminate current research and best practices in the field.

 9 am to 5 pm

-Monash University Council Chambers, Bld 3a, Clayton Campus
+Monash University Council Chambers, Building 3a, Wellington Road, Clayton Campus

 Disaster resilience has become an integral part of Australia's ability to anticipate and respond to man-made and natural disasters that pose population-level threats to society, the national economy and the environment.
 From fire, drought and flood, to the long-term impacts of climate change, we recognise the growing importance of preparing communities to help themselves.